 To find out which IANZ accreditation programme is right for your organisation, the first step is to contact us.
-Our accreditation services team will send you an information pack, including helpful information and the right documents and forms to get your started.
+Our accreditation services team will send you guidance on where to begin, including helpful information and the right documents and forms from this website to get you started.

 You can request an advisory visit by an IANZ accreditation assessor to review your organisation’s existing systems and procedures and/or to explain accreditation and the accreditation process in more detail.
 This service is provided at the normal IANZ hourly professional fee plus expenses.